Trust & Estate Attorney Red Flags

 #4: The attorney isn’t sufficiently specialized or experienced.

 Estate planning is a specialized niche within the legal industry.
 If you had cancer, you’d probably choose to see an oncologist instead of a general practitioner.
-Similarly, you should seek out an experienced trust & estate attorney when creating an estate plan rather than a Jack-of-All-Trades-style lawyer who dabbles in many kinds of law.
+Similarly, you should seek out an experienced estate planning attorney when creating legal documents such as a living trust or power of attorney rather than a Jack-of-All-Trades-style lawyer who dabbles in many kinds of law.

-Look for an experienced attorney who has worked with many kinds of clients and designed a variety of estate plans in the past.
+Look for an experienced estate planning lawyer who has worked with many kinds of clients and designed a variety of estate plans in the past.
 They can draw on that experience to create an estate plan that’s custom-fit to your wishes.

-If you’re concerned about a potential trust & estate attorney red flag, listen to your intuition.
-If something doesn’t feel right, it may be worth investigating further.
-If you have any questions on this topic, feel free to contact our office.
+If your intuition tells you something doesn’t feel right about a trust & estate lawyer, it may be worth investigating to see if it might be a red flag.
+If you have any questions on this topic, feel free to contact our office for legal advice.

 Law Offices of Daniel A. Hunt